 Experimental Spatial Concepts

-The field of Experimental Spatial Concepts functions as an open lab for those wanting to explore the interfaces of the various design disciplines.
+The field of study Experimental Spatial Concepts is an open laboratory for researchers and border crossers of free and applied disciplines.

 Tagged as #hijacked, students in the department of Experimental Spatial Concepts under Prof. Heiner Blum at HfG Offenbach will showcase their current works in the top of the list contemporary art museums, taking part in numerous exhibitions worldwide.